Expatriate (restaurant)

 Restaurant and cocktail bar in Portland, Oregon, U.S.

-Expatriate is a restaurant and cocktail bar in northeast Portland, Oregon's Concordia neighborhood, in the United States.
+Expatriate was a restaurant and cocktail bar in northeast Portland, Oregon's Concordia neighborhood, in the United States.
+Naomi Pomeroy and Kyle Linden Webster opened the restaurant in 2013.
+It closed permanently in February 2026.

+Description

-Thrillist says, "Arguably one of Portland's most popular cocktail bars, the bartenders at Expatriate are professionally trained mixologists who, in addition to perfecting the classics, have a knack for creating custom or experimental drinks.
+Thrillist said, "Arguably one of Portland's most popular cocktail bars, the bartenders at Expatriate are professionally trained mixologists who, in addition to perfecting the classics, have a knack for creating custom or experimental drinks.
 And in addition to these carefully-crafted concoctions, the bar also offers a menu of refined bar bites.
 The Prohibition-era vibe is evident from the gold and red decor that is way more sexy than kitschy."

+Food options included corn dogs, a Burmese coconut noodle bowl with wheat noodles, coconut sauce, cilantro roast chicken, duck confit and a gooey half-egg, and Brussels sprouts with Napa cabbage, Szechuan pepper vinaigrette, caramelized squash, and ground lamb.

+History

+The restaurant opened in 2013.
+It launched brunch service in 2016.

+Expatriate closed permanently in February 2026.
+The Filipino restaurant Pamana is slated to operate in the space.

+Reception

-Brooke Jackson-Glidden included the Expatriate nachos in Eater Portlands 2024 overview of "iconic" Portland dishes.
+Willamette Week included Expatriate in a 2014 list of Portland's top 100 restaurants.
+The restaurant was a runner-up in the Best Cocktail category of the newspaper's annual 'Best of Portland' readers' poll in 2017.
+Brooke Jackson-Glidden included Expatriate's nachos in Eater Portlands 2024 overview of "iconic" Portland dishes.
 Alex Frane included the business in Portland Monthlys 2025 list of the city's best bars.
+Writers for Portland Monthly included the wonton nachos in a 2025 list of the city's "most iconic" dishes.